frame-lang/frame-docs/intermediate_frame/control_flow.rst

     * - Operator
       - Name
       - Purpose
-    * - '?'
+    * - '?' | '?!'
-      - Test Operator
+      - Boolean Test Operators
-      - Tests the preceeding expression
+      - Indicates the statement is a test of the preceeding expression
     * - ':'
       - Else Operator (optional)
       - Performs as an 'else' in other languages